sedbangi/lending-protocol-v2/README.md

 ```

 To run the tests:
+* Unit tests
-* Unit tests: when running the unit tests for the first time, **run the command twice**!
+  * **Important note**: when running the unit tests for the first time, **run the command twice**!
 The first time will throw a lot of errors because the titanoboa cache isn't initialized yet.
 ```
 make unit-tests
 ```